AdobeDocs/analytics-platform.en/help/content-analytics/config/manual.md

 You use the [Adobe Content Analytics mobile extension](https://developer.adobe.com/client-sdks/solution/adobe-content-analytics/) in the Tags property associated with your Content Analytics configuration to make additional changes.

+After you make changes in the Adobe Content Analytics web extension, use the [publishing flow](https://experienceleague.adobe.com/en/docs/experience-platform/tags/publish/overview){target="_blank"} to start collecting data.

 ## Versioning

+>[!NOTE]
+>
+>This section only applies to Content Analytics for the web channel.

 If you want to collect Content Analytics experiences, you should consider implementing versioning to ensure new experiences (changes to your web page) are properly collected.